DataDog/integrations-core/argocd/README.md

 Ensure that the Prometheus-formatted metrics are exposed in your Argo CD cluster.
 This is enabled by default if using Argo CD's [default manifests][10].
 For the Agent to gather all metrics, each of the three aforementioned components needs to be annotated.
 For more information about annotations, see the [Autodiscovery Integration Templates][4] for guidance.
 Additional configuration options are available by reviewing the [sample argocd.d/conf.yaml][12].

-There are use-cases where Argo CD Applications contain labels that are desired to be exposed as Prometheus metrics.
-These labels are available via the `argocd_app_labels` metric, which is disabled on the Application Controller by default.
-Refer to the [ArgoCD Documentation][14] for instructions to enable it.
+There are use cases where Argo CD Applications contain labels that need to be exposed as Prometheus metrics.
+These labels are available using the `argocd_app_labels` metric, which is disabled on the Application Controller by default.
+Refer to the [ArgoCD Documentation][14] for instructions on how to enable it.

 Example configurations: